 |Straight (since, the 8,9,10 cards are missing, the jack follows 7 in the sequence)

 |Full House (it consists of three of a kind and one pair)

 |Flush (consists of 5 cards of the same suit but in random order)

 |Four of a kind (consists of four cards of the same value)

 |Straight Flush (when all five cards are in sequence and also have the same suit)

 |Five of a Kind (consists of five cards of the same value)

 - If the cards are dealt out of sequence, then the same is considered a misdeal in Mexican Poker.
 However, a misdeal may be condoned or waived.

-- If the player exposes the card at an uncalled time, then it is not considered an exposed card and will be played thereafter as a down card.
+- If the player exposes the card at an uncalled time, it is not considered an exposed card and will be played as a down card after that.